 There are differences in the use of footnotes in various disciplines.
-For example, footnotes are commonly used in Social Sciences but rarely in Science and Technology.
-However candidates are advised to limit the use of footnotes unless they are proved necessary to the document.
+For example, footnotes are commonly used in Social Sciences research but rarely in Sciences research.
+However, candidates are advised to limit the use of footnotes unless they are proved necessary to the document.
 Footnotes are used to elaborate or provide additional information regarding matters discussed in that page.